FrancisBanville/ms_interpreting_probabilities/README.md

-There are at least two distinct approaches to sample binary interaction networks from probabilistic interaction webs across space, for example, when attempting to predict a binary interaction network for each of a number of locations within a given region.
+There are at least two distinct approaches to sample binary interaction networks from probabilistic interaction webs across space, for example, when attempting to predict a binary interaction network for each location $l$ within a given region.
 Both approaches assume independence between interactions.
+The first approach involves performing a singular Bernoulli trial for each pair of taxa based on their regional probability of interaction:

+$$M_{i \rightarrow j} \sim {\rm Bernoulli}(P(M_{i \rightarrow j})).$$

-The first approach involves performing a singular Bernoulli trial for each pair of taxa based on their regional probability of interaction.
-In employing this approach, every pair of taxa predicted to interact in the metaweb of binary interactions will be treated as interacting in all local webs where they co-occur.
-This will result in local pairwise interactions without spatial variation.
-The second approach is to independently sample each of the local webs of probabilistic interactions, which can be achieved by first generating distinct probabilistic interaction networks for each location.
+In employing this approach, we predict a single metaweb of binary interactions for each simulation.
+Every pair of taxa predicted to interact in this metaweb will be treated as interacting in all local webs where they co-occur, i.e.
+$L_{l, i \rightarrow j} = M_{i \rightarrow j}$ when $X_{i,j,l} = 1$.
+This will
+result in local pairwise interactions without spatial variation.

+The second approach is to independently sample each local web of probabilistic
+interactions:

+$$L_{l, i \rightarrow j} \sim {\rm Bernoulli}(P(L_{l, i \rightarrow j})).$$

+This can be achieved by first generating distinct probabilistic interaction networks for each location.
 These local webs of probabilistic interactions may vary in taxa composition and interaction probabilities.
-Subsequently, binary interaction networks can be independently sampled for each location, introducing spatial variation in binary interactions.
+Because binary interaction networks are sampled independently for each location, this second approach introduces spatial variation in binary interactions.

 In @fig:sampling, we compare the average connectance of binary interaction networks resulting from these two sampling techniques, where regional and local